Gaps & Punishes

 Escaping Grenade Setups

 RoboCop can create setups with his grenades by using them at the end of his combos.
 These setups can leave RoboCop up to +3 or +6 on block.
 There are multiple ways to escape these setups.
 Using a Getup Attack + will interrupt RoboCop out of the setup.
 If midscreen, a Backward Roll Escape will also avoid the setup allowing you to retreat from RoboCop’s follow-up attack.
 Do not use a Forward Roll Escape as RoboCop will be able to recover in time and punish you.
-RoboCop can also Amplify his grenade which will temporarily stay on the screen before exploding.
+RoboCop can also Amplify his grenade which will cause it to temporarily stay on the screen before exploding.
 Due to its slow start-up, this setup is very reactable and can be interrupted before the grenade explodes.

-Another of RoboCop’s zoning tools is his Shoulder Crowd Control Cannon.
-This allows RoboCop to fire a grenade that can be directed to hit anywhere on the screen.
-This is a mid projectile and will leave RoboCop at an advantage depending on where it’s directed.
+Another one of RoboCop’s zoning tools is his Shoulder Crowd Control Cannon.
+This allows RoboCop to fire a grenade that can be directed to land anywhere on the screen.
+This is a mid projectile that will leave RoboCop at an advantage depending on where it’s directed.
 After blocking the grenade, you will be able to freely dash forward.
 Since RoboCop’s cannons are mostly slow, it will be easy to close the distance on him while blocking or ducking underneath his projectiles.
 RoboCop is also able to fire a gunshot at his opponent using his Straight Auto-9.
 This is a high projectile that travels quickly across the screen but can be avoided by simply blocking low.
 If however RoboCop has equipped the Low Auto-9 ability, he’ll be able to fire his gunshot low to the ground, hitting as a mid projectile.
 After blocking the Low Auto-9, you’ll be able to dash forward before the next gunshot makes contact.